 - A note on gelatin: There is not an easy substitute for gelatin to make these marshmallows vegan.
 I had previously recommended agar gar, but it is not as simple as making a 1:1 substitution.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
-I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Candy Cane Marshmallows
+How to Make Candy Cane Marshmallows

 There are only a few key steps to making these Candy Cane Marshmallows.
 Being precise with the temperatures and working quickly (before the marshmallows set) are the keys to success with this recipe!
+The full recipe with detailed directions is at the bottom of this post.

-Add ⅔ cup cold water to the bowl of a stand mixer.
+- Step 1: Add ⅔ cup cold water to the bowl of a stand mixer.
 Sprinkle with gelatin and let bloom.

-In a medium saucepan, combine granulated sugar, corn syrup, and ⅔ cup water.
+- Step 2: In a medium saucepan, combine granulated sugar, corn syrup, and ⅔ cup water.
 Bring the mixture to a boil, swirling the pan occasionally.

-Boil until the mixture reaches exactly 240°F on a candy thermometer, about 10 minutes.
+- Step 3: Boil until the mixture reaches exactly 240°F on a candy thermometer, about 10 minutes.

-Slowly and carefully pour the melted sugar mixture into the gelatin mixture.
+- Step 4: Slowly and carefully pour the melted sugar mixture into the gelatin mixture.
 Add the salt and peppermint extract.
 Increase the speed to high and whip until the mixture is stiff and white, about 10-12 minutes.

-Spread droplets of red food coloring across the surface of the marshmallows, then use a toothpick or skewer to swirl the food coloring throughout.
+- Step 6: Spread droplets of red food coloring across the surface of the marshmallows, then use a toothpick or skewer to swirl the food coloring throughout.
 Let the marshmallows set for at least 4 hours at room temperature or 2 hours in the refrigerator.

-Turn the marshmallow out onto the work surface and use a sharp knife to cut into 16 (or more) pieces.
+- Step 7: Turn the marshmallow out onto the work surface and use a sharp knife to cut into 16 (or more) pieces.

-Roll each marshmallow in powdered sugar or cornstarch on each side to prevent sticking, then serve.
+- Step 8: Roll each marshmallow in powdered sugar or cornstarch on each side to prevent sticking, then serve.

 Expert Baking Tips

-- I highly recommend using a stand mixer and a candy thermometer for this recipe.
+- I HIGHLY recommend using a stand mixer and a candy thermometer for this recipe.
 You can make this with a hand-held mixer, but you will be mixing for a very long time.
 I don't recommend trying to make this without a candy thermometer.

 - Be careful when pouring the hot sugar mixture.
 Pour this carefully into the stand mixer, then slowly increase the speed to high.
 You don't want any splashes!